Cubic graphs and the golden mean: Groups with two or more ends

 \subsection{Proof of Theorem \ref{thm:minimal}}

-Since $\Ga$ has infinitely many ends, we have $|S|\geq 3$.
-The claim follows by Theorem \ref{moe}(i) when $\Ga$ is an HNN extension, and we assume henceforth that $\Ga=H*_C K$ is an amalgamated product as in Section \ref{sec:mult}.
-If $\Ga$ has a minimal symmetric generator set $S$ satisfying $|S|\geq 4$, the corresponding Cayley graph $G$ satisfies $\mu(G)\geq \sqrt{3}>\phi$.
-We may, therefore, assume that every minimal symmetric generator set of $\Ga$ has cardinality $3$.
+Since $\Ga$ has infinitely many ends, any generator set $S$ has cardinality 3 or more.
+In particular, $m \ge 3$.
+Part (a) follows by \eqref{eq:lowerbound}.
+Part (b) follows by Theorem \ref{moe}(i).
+We turn to part (c), and assume henceforth that $\Ga=H*_C K$ is an amalgamated product as in Section \ref{sec:mult}.

-By Theorem \ref{l23}, we may pick a symmetric generator set $S$ satisfying $S\subseteq H\cup K$.
+Let $S\subseteq H\cup K$ be a generator set of $\Ga$ with $|S|=3$.
 We may assume $S$ is minimal, as follows.
-If $S$ is not minimal, there exists $s \in S$ that is expressible as a word in the alphabet $S \smi \{s,s^{-1}\}$, and we may remove such $s$ and its inverse to obtain a new symmetric generator set $S'$.
-By iteration, we obtain a minimal set $S''$.
+If $S$ is not minimal, it has a proper subset which is a generator set, in contradiction of the fact that $|S|=m=3$.